 - Wash your pumpkin, scrubbing away any dirt.
 Remove the stem if doing so is necessary for it to fit in your air fryer.

-- Flip halfway through cooking.
-When done, carefully remove the pumpkin to a chopping board and let cool completely.
+- When done, carefully remove the pumpkin to a cutting board and let cool completely.

 - Remove and discard the stem.
 Cut the pumpkin in half and scoop out the fibers and seeds with a spoon.
 Peel the skin off using your hands.
 A knife can be used to cut away any skin that is difficult to peel.
-Discard skin and reserve seeds for roasting.
+Discard skin and reserve seeds and skin for roasting if desired.

-- Use a food processor or blender to create a puree or mashed pumpkin (see notes for suggestions).
-Store in the fridge in an airtight container or the freezer in a freezer-safe bag.
+- Use a food processor or blender to create a puree or mashed pumpkin, or store in the fridge in an airtight container for up to 7 days.